Who needs to file?

 What information do I need to prepare for my tax return?

 We will send you a comprehensive Tax Organizer used to collect information to prepare your return, and then follow up to request any additional information needed to complete your return.
-Once we have reviewed your return and confirmed everything with you, your tax preparer will coordinate with you to sign and submit to the IRS.
+Your tax preparer will send you a draft of the completed return for your review, and then send instructions on how to sign and submit to the IRS.
 As a general “homework” list to get started, your preparer will likely ask you to produce the following:

--Your most recently filed tax return (both Federal and State) if available.
+-Your most recently filed tax return (both Federal and State) (if not prepared by us)

 Do you offer consultation or tax planning services?